 Did you know you can automatically flush opcode caches like Redis when you publishing a post or page in WordPress?
 Doing so ensures you and your visitors see the newly created content immediately.
 No more stale / cached content in WP

 In various hosting environments, WordPress core-, plugin- and theme updates sometimes fail because of enabled opcode caches.
 Popular PHP opcode caches are OPcache, WinCache and APC.
 This little WordPress Must Use Plugin tries to flush opcode caches.
 Making your live a bit easier when updating WordPress Core, Plugins and Themes.

-Tune OPcache and make PHP OPcache perform even better!
-Now that you have optimized your PHP realpath_cache_size configuration, it is time to fine-tune OPcache.
-With just a few tweaks you can tune PHP OPcache to make it perform much better, and here is how…
+Learn how to optimize PHP’s OPcache configuration and make OPcache perform even better!
+After you’ve configured and optimized PHP realpath_cache_size, it is time to fine-tune the OPcache cache mechanism.
+With just a few tweaks you can tune OPcache to make it perform much better, and here is how!